ibm-cloud-docs/watsonxdata/ingest_datafiles_config.md

 ## About this task
 {: #attask}

-To run the ingestion jobs, you can use the configuration file option.
-Advantage of using a configuration file is that, multiple ingestion jobs can be completed in a single starting of the ingestion tool.
+To ingest data into watsonx.data, you can use the configuration file option.
+The advantage of using a configuration file is that you can run multiple ingestion jobs in batches.

 Run the following command to do multiple ingestion jobs after you update the configuration file: